Toy Story 3: Early development; Circle Seven Animation version

+New development in 2006

 In January 2006, Disney bought Pixar in a deal that put Pixar chiefs Edwin Catmull and John Lasseter in charge of all Disney Animation.
 Shortly thereafter, Circle Seven Animation was shut down and its alternate version of Toy Story 3 was canceled.
 The following month, Disney CEO Robert Iger confirmed that Disney was in the process of transferring the production to Pixar.
 The studio's brain trust, which included John Lasseter, Andrew Stanton, Pete Docter, and Lee Unkrich, had their own idea for a sequel that they had carried around for years.
-They retreated to the cabin where they first pitched Toy Story, and almost immediately dropped the idea after realizing it wasn't good enough.
+They retreated to the cabin where they first pitched Toy Story, and almost immediately dropped the idea after they felt that it was not good enough.
 Unable to come up with anything the first day, they watched the first two movies again, and the next day a new story was starting to take shape.
 Stanton then wrote a treatment.

 This story had no traces of the Circle Seven version of the film since the filmmakers did not read its script: "Not out of spite, but we wanted to start fresh, and not be influenced by what they'd done," said Unkrich.
 "We didn't look at any of the work they'd done.
 We really didn't want to know anything about it."
 In February 2007, Lasseter announced Toy Story 2's co-director, Unkrich, as the sole director of the film instead of himself (Lasseter had directed the first two films and was busy directing Cars 2), and Michael Arndt as screenwriter.
 2010 was also announced as the tentative release date.

-Unkrich, who had been working with Arndt and story development artists on the film since the middle of 2006, said that he felt pressure to avoid creating "the first dud" for Pixar, since (as of 2010) all of Pixar's films had been critical and commercial successes.
+Unkrich, who had been working with Arndt and story development artists on the film since the middle of 2006, said that he felt pressure to avoid creating "the first dud" for Pixar, since all of Pixar's prior films had been critical and commercial successes.
 In February 2008, the film's plotline was reported: "Woody the cowboy and his toy-box friends are dumped in a daycare center after their owner, Andy, leaves for college."